Subspace-Boosted Model Merging: Additional Ablation Results

 We perform various ablation experiments for the boosting threshold $\beta$ across different settings.
 In Table~\ref{tab:ablation_thresholds}, we report the effect of the threshold for Task Arithmetic + Subspace Boosting.
 For the simple case of $0.0$, the performance is consistently the best.
+Therefore, we advise the practitioner to set the threshold to $0.0$ by default.

 Table~\ref{tab:ablation_thresholds_diff_layers} shows the performance for different boosting thresholds $\beta$ for Task Arithmetic + Subspace Boosting + LiNeS, depending on the layer type.
 For both the fully-connected layers as well as the attention weight layer, we observe that the best performance is often achieved when setting both thresholds to 0.00.
 This shows that $\beta$ is quite robust to tuning and in all of our other results, we rely on one shared $\beta$ for both layer types.